HRTCloudDemo/HRTCloudDemo.github.io/_labs/005/index.markdown

   ![Test the Sequence](cloud-functions_sequence-test.png)

+- In order to analyze the Action code that was just executed you can either use the [Monitoring Dashboard](https://cloud.ibm.com/functions/dashboard) or the CLI

+  - Get a list of all Actions/Sequences that were executed (aka `activations`).
+The list of activations is sorted in a descending order (newest on top)

+    ```bash
+    ibmcloud fn activation list
+    ```

+  - Retrieve the detailed output of a single activation

+    ```bash
+    ibmcloud fn activation get <activation-id>
+    ```

+  - **Note:** the activation record also contains `console.log` outputs.
+You should use logging in order to analyze and debug your Action code

 ## Implement Language Detection

 Your task is to implement language detection to the action code in "src/detect-language.js"